Entanglement Negativity in Flat Holography: Holographic entanglement negativity for two disjoint intervals

 \subsubsection{Entanglement negativity in the large-$c_M$ limit}

 In this subsection, we will use the large-$c_M$ limit of the $t$-channel Galilean conformal block in eq. \eqref{Gconformalblock} to compute the entanglement negativity for the bipartite mixed state of two disjoint intervals in proximity.
 Note from eq. \eqref{twistDim} that, in the replica limit $n_e\to 1$ the scaling dimension of the twist field $\Phi_{n_e}$ vanishes rendering it to be a light operator in the large-$c_M$ limit.
+Following \cite{Bagchi:2009pe} we may write down the following operator product expansions in the GCFT$_{1+1}$

-Following \cite{Kulaxizi_2014} we now utilize the fact that in the $t$-channel $T\to 1\,,X\to 0$ the dominant contribution to the four-point twist correlator in eq. \eqref{4pointmonodromy} in the large-$c_M$ limit comes from the GCA$_2$ conformal block corresponding to the primary field $\Phi^2_{n_e}.$ Note that the twist operator $\Phi^2_{n_e}$ remains heavy in the replica limit, $\chi_{n_e/2}\rightarrow -\frac{c_M}{16}$.
-Therefore, the partial wave expansion for the four-point twist correlator in eq. \eqref{4pointmonodromy} is dominated by the exchange of $\Phi^2_{n_e}$:
+Note from \cref{4pointmonodromy} that in the $t$-channel described by $T\to 1\,,X\to 0$, the light operators which fuse together are located at $[(x_1,t_1),(x_4,t_4)]$ and $[(x_2,t_2),(x_3,t_3)]$, respectively.
+Therefore utilizing \cref{OPE}, it is easy to see that the dominant contribution to the four-point twist correlator in eq. \eqref{4pointmonodromy} in the large-$c_M$ limit comes from the GCA$_2$ conformal block corresponding to the primary field $\Phi^2_{\pm n_e}$.
+Although it has the smallest conformal dimension, this twist operator remains heavy in the replica limit, $\chi_{n_e/2}\rightarrow -\frac{c_M}{16}$ (cf. \cref{N_dimension}).
+Therefore, as in the usual relativistic CFT$_{1+1}$ setting described in \cite{Kulaxizi_2014,Malvimat:2018txq}, the partial wave expansion for the four-point twist correlator in eq. \eqref{4pointmonodromy} is dominated by the exchange of $\Phi^2_{\pm n_e}$:

 Finally, using equations \eqref{eq: (5.1A}, \eqref{eq:(5.1)} and \eqref{4pointmonodromy}, we obtain the negativity in the large $c_M$-limit to be